easykemistry

 HALOGENS

 Halogens (salt formers) are found in group VII of the periodic table.
-The halogens are the most reactive nonmetals.
+They are the most reactive nonmetals.
 They have seven electrons in their outermost shells and so ionize to form univalent negative ions.
 They exist as diatomic molecules.
-They are coloured and They form electrovalent compounds with metals.
+They are coloured and they form electrovalent compounds with metals.

 ELECTRONIC CONFIGURATION OF HALOGENS